Ranking Forbes - Top 5 Spanish Universities Ranking Forbes University 2021

 The admission process to the Master's degree begins by sending the following documentation by post or courier to the Postgraduate Admissions Section:

-Once the documentation has been received and it has been verified that the degree submitted grants access to Master's studies, as established in Arts.
-15 and 16 of Royal Decree 1393/2007, candidates take the proficiency test for the chosen program, which is carried out by the Promotion and Admissions Department.
-This test is carried out in person in Madrid, as well as in various Spanish cities and, additionally, it can also be taken remotely (online).
+Once the documentation has been received and it has been verified that the diploma submitted grants to the degree, as established in Arts.
+15 and 16 of Royal Decree 1393/2007, candidates take the admission test with the coordinator of the degree.
+This test is carried out in person in Madrid when possible or, failing that, it can also be taken remotely (online) for those candidates residing outside of Spain.

 The faculty of the School of Communication and Arts is made up of professionals from each field of specialization, who develop a teaching method based on the conviction that what we learn, we learn by doing it.